 The Internal Audit Function of ERGO Insurance NV/SA supports the Board of Directors in carrying out its monitoring tasks.
 In particular, it is responsible for examining the system of internal governance.
-These include the risk management system (RMS), the Internal Control System (ICS) and the three Independent Control Functions, the Compliance, risk management and Actuarial Function.
+This includes the Risk Management System (RMS), the Internal Control System (ICS) and the three Independent Control Functions: Compliance, Risk Management and Actuarial Function.